dedis/cothority/pop/README.md

 verification of public key: the public key is requested from the address and displayed, then a “Y/n”-prompt appears
 PIN-entry: the conode will display a PIN on the server-side, that has to be entered here for authentification

-### popmgr config set pop_desc.toml group.toml
+### popmgr config pop_desc.toml group.toml
-Sends pop_config.toml or final_statement, type_msg is 0 for configuration file, 1 for final statement
-Returns the hash of the file or an error
+Stores the pop_desc-configuration and the group locally and sends it to the conode.

 ### popmgr public key64
 Stores in a list the base-64 encoded public key key64 for sending with the ‘popmgr final’-command.